npickens/couch_tomato/README.md

 ### Each view determines the model for its values

 Views return arbitrary hashes.
-Often a views' value is an entire document (or more correctly, utilize `emit(key, null)` combined with `:include_docs => true`).
-But, a views' value is also often completely independent of the structure of the underlying documents.
+Often a view's value is an entire document (or more correctly, utilize `emit(key, null)` combined with `:include_docs => true`).
+But, a view's value is also often completely independent of the structure of the underlying documents.

 Define views on the database rather than inside a model (this is arguably more Couch-like).
 Each views declaration stipulates whether their results should be 'raw' hashes or a particular model type.